How to Best Manage Stress and Anxiety at School in 2024

 Exam Stress Management Strategies

-• Time Management and Organisation: Create a study schedule to manage your time effectively and reduce last-minute cramming.
+Time Management and Organisation: Create a study schedule to manage your time effectively and reduce last-minute cramming.
 Keep your study materials and notes organised to reduce stress related to chaos.
 We have a great blog on the importance of preparation and time management you can check out here.
-We also have a blog on how to revise effectively.
+We also have helpful blogs on how to revise effectively for both GCSE and A Level.

 Managing exam stress is essential for optimal performance.
 Experiment with these strategies to find what works best for you, and remember that seeking help is a sign of strength, not weakness!